exercism/lines-of-code-counter/README.md

 ## Choosing which files to include

 We want to _only_ count the LoC of files that the student wrote.
-We thus want to ignore:
+The following files should thus always be ignored:

+- Test files (as listed in the `files.test` array of the exercise's `.meta/config.json` file)
+- Editor files (as listed in the `files.editor` array of the exercise's `.meta/config.json` file)
-- Documentation files (e.g. `README.md`)
+- Documentation files (e.g. `README.md` or `HINTS.md`)
-- Configuration files (e.g. `metadata.json`)
+- Configuration files (e.g. `.exercism/metadata.json`)

-- Test files
-- Build files
+### Default configuration

-By default, we'll only count the LoC of solution files.
+The default configuration only counts the LoC of solution files.
 These files are listed in the `files.solution` array of the exercise's `.meta/config.json` file.

-While this is works well for most solutions, it doesn't work for:
+While this does indeed exclude the above-mentioned files, it doesn't work well for:

 - Old solutions which files were named differently
 - Solutions where the student added additional files